-If you or one of your family members was injured in an Amtrak train accident, or was hurt in a Philadelphia SEPTA train crash, compensation may be available for your hospital bills, the income you lost, and other expenses caused by your injuries.
+If you or one of your family members was injured in an Amtrak train accident or was hurt in a Philadelphia SEPTA train crash, compensation may be available for your hospital bills, the income you lost, and other expenses caused by your injuries.
 However, lawsuits involving railroad disasters are highly complex and technical cases, which makes skilled legal representation critical.
-To talk about your train accident injury claim with an experienced attorney in a free legal consultation, call the Wieand Law Firm, LLC at (800) 481-5206.
+To talk about your Philadelphia train accident injury claim with an experienced attorney in a free legal consultation, call the Wieand Law Firm, LLC at (215) 666-7777.

 Are SEPTA and Amtrak Liable for Train Derailment Fatalities, or Passenger Injury Claims?